RWTH-EBC/FiLiP/joss/paper.md

 # Summary

-FIWARE, an open-source initiative providing open-source software platform components and a set of standardized APIs (Application Programming Interfaces), has been instrumental in driving digitalization across various domains and research fields.
+FIWARE, an open-source initiative providing open-source software platform components and a set of standardized APIs (Application Programming Interfaces), has been instrumental in driving digitalization across various domains and research fields [@araujo_performance_2019].
 The use of FIWARE enables faster, easier, and cheaper developments of a wide range of IoT-enabled solutions [@fiware:2023].
 Over the years, the FIWARE Next-Generation-Service-Interface (NGSI-v2) API specification has been well-developed.
-There is also a variety of reusable software components, so-called Generic Enablers (GEs), complying with NGSI-v2, including Orion Context Broker, IoT Agent, and QuantumLeap.
+There is also a variety of reusable software components, so-called Generic Enablers ([GEs](https://github.com/FIWARE-GEs)), complying with NGSI-v2 [@canterafonsecaFIWARENGSIV2Specification], including [Orion Context Broker](https://github.com/telefonicaid/fiware-orion), [IoT Agent](https://github.com/telefonicaid/iotagent-node-lib), and [QuantumLeap](https://github.com/orchestracities/ngsi-timeseries-api?tab=readme-ov-file).
 These components play a pivotal role in core context information management, IoT device connectivity, and time-series database interaction [@fiware:2023].

 In this context, we developed FiLiP, a Python Software Development Kit (SDK) designed to accelerate the development of services that interact with the aforementioned FIWARE GEs.